pavlosaim/mapvisual/README.md

 $ sudo make install

 Gleipnir should be installed in valgrind.
+Once you installed it, you should modify the file "valgrind_path" on folder "paths" of mapvisual src code, and set it to the installed valgrind path which contains gleipnir tool.

 ## Run
 In order to run memory tracing through gleipnir you need to include in your source code gleipnir.h header file